Clacton-on-Sea: Early history

-Twentieth century
+20th century

-Clacton grew into the largest seaside resort between Southend-on-Sea and Great Yarmouth, with some 10,000 residents by 1914 and approx. 20,000 by 1939.
-Due to its accessibility from the East End of London and the Essex suburbs, Clacton, like Southend, remained preferentially geared to catering for working-class and lower-middle-class holidaymakers.
+Clacton grew into the largest seaside resort between Southend-on-Sea and Great Yarmouth, with around 10,000 residents by 1914 and 20,000 by 1939.
+Due to its accessibility from the East End of London and the Essex suburbs, the town, like Southend, remained preferentially geared to catering for working-class and lower-middle-class holidaymakers.

-For well over a century Clacton Pier has been an RNLI lifeboat station.
+For well over a century, Clacton Pier has been used as an RNLI lifeboat station.

-Just before the Second World War the building of Butlin's Holiday Camp boosted its economy, though the Army took it over between then and 1945 for use as an internment, engineer, pioneer and light anti-aircraft artillery training camp.
+Just before the Second World War, the building of Butlin's Holiday Camp boosted its economy; the Army took it over between then and 1945 for use as an internment, engineer, pioneer and light anti-aircraft artillery training camp.

-Four notable incidents occurred in Clacton-on-Sea during the Second World War.
-First, very early in the war a German airman bailed out over the town.
-Procedures for dealing with enemy captives were not yet well-established and he was treated as a celebrity guest for some days, including by the town council, before eventually being handed over to the military.
-Second, a Luftwaffe Heinkel He 111 bomber crashed into the town on 30 April 1940, demolishing several houses in the Vista Road area as one of the magnetic mines on board exploded on impact, killing the crew and two civilians; another mine was defused by experts from the Navy.
-Third, the Wagstaff Corner area was bombed in May 1941, demolishing some well-known buildings.
+Notable incidents occurred in Clacton-on-Sea during the Second World War.
+A Luftwaffe Heinkel He 111 bomber crashed into the town on 30 April 1940, demolishing several houses in the Vista Road area as one of the magnetic mines on board exploded on impact, killing the crew and two civilians; another mine was defused by experts from the Navy.
+In addition, the Wagstaff Corner area was bombed in May 1941, demolishing some well-known buildings.
 Finally, a V-2 rocket hit in front of the Tower Hotel, injuring dozens of troops inside though without bringing down the structure.
 Clacton lay beneath the route taken by many of the V-1 flying bombs and V-2 rockets aimed at London.